Equivalences (EQS)

 The user has the possibility to add a new component and define relations for it:

-By selecting the "+" button, a selection of course templates and courses is available.
+By selecting the "Relations for covering” a selection of course templates and courses is available.
+When selecting “Relations for passing“ only courses are available for selection.

 After making the selection and clicking on Add, the edit mode will open, which allows the possibility to define the equivalence relations for the selected component.